 The obvious conclusion here is that customers who consume EdenSoy “soy milks” are unwittingly —and almost certainly unwillingly — swallowing liquid birth control.
 Lest any readers at this point think soy milk might a good “all natural” form of contraception, however, my advice is don’t count on it!
 Soy isoflavone content varies from carton to carton, and any contraceptive effects would depend as well on the amount and duration of consumption.

 Eden Foods furthermore has a shabby track record in terms of supporting the health of babies.
 In 1990 the FDA investigated after a two-month old girl in California was hospitalized with severe malnutrition.
 Her parents had fed her EdenSoy brand soy milk instead of infant formula.
-Because of this and a similar incident in Arkansas involving the SoyMoo brand of soy milk, the FDA issued a warning on June 13, 1990 stating soy milk was “grossly lacking in the nutrients needed for infants.”
-The FDA asked — but unfortunately has never required — all manufacturers to put warning labels on soy milks so that they would not be used as formula substitutes.
+Because of this and a similar incident in Arkansas involving the SoyMoo brand of soy milk, the FDA issued a warning on June 13, 1990, stating soy milk was “grossly lacking in the nutrients needed for infants.”
+The FDA asked — but unfortunately has never required — all manufacturers to put warning labels on soy milk so that they would not be used as formula substitutes.

 Since these tragic incidents, most brands of soy milk — but not EdenSoy — include warning labels in tiny print on their packaging.

 Sadly, babies continue to be hospitalized and die because of EdenSoy and other brands of soy milk.
-At least four couples have been found guilty of the the deaths of their babies fed soy milk in lieu of infant formula.
-Many of these parents were health conscious, well meaning vegans who truly thought they were doing a good thing for their babies by choosing organic soy milk instead of commercial soy formula.
+At least four couples have been found guilty of the deaths of their babies fed soy milk in lieu of soy infant formula.
+Many of these parents were health conscious, well-meaning vegans who truly thought they were doing a good thing for their babies by choosing organic soy milk instead of commercial soy formula.
 The myth that soy is a health food and Eden’s irresponsibility led to these tragic deaths.